 John founded the orchestra in 1967, whilst still a student at the Royal Academy of Music.
 He wanted to create an orchestra that would serve the community and not just be part of the ‘music scene’.
 His focus on the community has been the driving force behind his tireless enthusiasm and life-long commitment to making the highest quality of music available to those with little or no musical experience.
 He has gathered around him a group of distinguished musicians that share his aim of bringing music to people of all ages and from all walks of life.

 Since the birth of his autistic son, he has become very involved in the world of music and disabled children.
-John and his players give 40 concerts each year to autistic children and others with learning difficulties through his charity ‘Music for Autism’.
-He has also developed a series of concerts for people with Dementia.
-John is a founder trustee of the Thomley Activity Centre for children with special needs, where Music for Autism has provided and equipped a music building.
+John Lubbock and his players give 40 concerts each year to autistic children and others with learning difficulties through his charity ‘Music for Autism’.
+He has also developed a series of concerts for people with dementia and is a founder trustee of the Thomley Activity Centre for children with special needs, where Music for Autism has provided and equipped a music building.

 In 1999 John received an Honorary Fellowship from the Royal Academy of Music.